Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: The multi-asset trade execution problem for finite-variation strategies

 \subsection{Alternative representations for the costs and for the deviation}

 In \cref{propo:rewritten_costs_and_deviation} we provide alternative pathwise representations of the costs~\eqref{eq:def_pathwisecosts} and of the deviation~\eqref{eq:deviationdynmultivariate}.
-Note that for the well-definedness of these representations, it is not necessary for the strategy to be of finite variation.
+Note that the right-hand sides of these representations make sense also for strategies that are not necessarily of finite variation.
 The proof of \cref{propo:rewritten_costs_and_deviation}, along with all other proofs, is moved to \cref{sec:proofs}.